 The same thing every Canadian does - suck dick and revel in idiocracy.
 No, I don't do anything besides drink coffee and try to scrape together motivation to work on my projects.

-See my 2015 video processing guide in the Articles section.
-In short, I fraps videos and encode them with megui.
+See my 2018 video processing guide in the Articles section.
+In short, I frapsed videos and encoded them with ffmpeg or MEGUI all the way until mid 2018 where HKS discovered how to modify OBS to get high-quality recordings from it.

-All audio work is done in Audition 1.5 with the exception of very large scale projects, like Retribution, which are composited in Vegas.
+All audio work is done in Audition 1.5 with the exception of very large scale projects, like Retribution or compilation projects like XXE, which are composited in Vegas.

-Console runs are recorded via Black Magic Intensity Pro
+- Console runs are recorded via Blackmagic Intensity Pro with either Component (Pre-2018) or HDMI (2018+)

 Never buy garbage Chinese hipster brands like Nvidia and it gets hard to screw up a PC build.

 The only game run requests I consider are those from my internal viewers.
-You can always make a request but don't expect anything.
 I unanimously ignore business inquiries and won't do any custom content work, like voice acting, for someone outside my internal audience.
-However, if you have a large, high quality project that is demonstrably nearly complete you can try your luck.
+Too often has it turned out to be something I've come to regret.

 If it isn't on this site it isn't public.